alipay/agentUniverse/docs/guidebook/en/1_3_Quick_Start.md

 python server_application.py
 ```

 When the command line shows that the service is listening successfully, the service is started.
 By default, the service listens on the address `127.0.0.1` and port `8000`, with 5 workers.
-You can modify the configuration in `config/gunicorn_config.toml`.
+You can modify the configuration in `config/gunicorn_config.toml`.(Note that on Windows systems and when directly using Flask to start, the default listening port is currently 8888.)
 ![image](../_picture/1_3_Quick%20Start_0.png)

 ### Access the Service